 There are typically three main steps to becoming a licensed architect: completing a bachelor’s degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

-In all states, earning a bachelor’s degree in architecture is typically the first step to becoming an architect.
+Architects typically need a bachelor's degree in architecture.
 Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
 Many earn a master’s degree in architecture, which can take 1 to 5 additional years.
 The time required depends on the extent of the student’s previous education and training in architecture.

 A typical bachelor’s degree program includes courses in architectural history and theory, building design with an emphasis on computer-aided design and drafting (CADD), structures, construction methods, professional practices, math, physical sciences, and liberal arts.